Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 | FeedbackReceiver#receive(); | yes | no equivalent method**  |
 | FeedbackReceiver#receive(int); | yes | no equivalent method**  |

-** Your FileUploadNotificationProcessorClient and MessageFeedbackProcessorClient will start receiving as soon as the client is started
+** FileUploadNotificationProcessorClient and MessageFeedbackProcessorClient will start receiving as soon as the client is started.
+Events are received through the callback provided at constructor time.

 #### Other notable breaking changes